infoxchange/pallet/django-docker-presentation/slides.md

   they can be pushed and pulled
 * Containers are immutable!
-* Containers can access external storage when configured to do so, enabling persistant storage
+* Containers can access external storage when configured to do so, enabling persistent storage
 * Containers are assigned local IPs only routable from the host but docker will forward ports exposed ports only when configured to do so